 “I loved this side of art but lacked time to do it due to work and being a young active family – so I always knew I would get back into it over time”

 Back in 1996 the internet had starting to come to life for business and revolutionised people and businesses globally.
-Unfortunately, the only people doing web design back then were geeks – “(no offence dudes)”, so after hundreds of hours later in the wee hours of the morning before everyone woke up and a 4.30am surfing session allowed him to retain a graphic approach and edge to websites instead of conforming to the normal static design themes of that day.
+Unfortunately, the only people doing web design back then were geeks – no offence guys, but everthing on website lacked design, so after hundreds of hours later in the wee hours of the morning before everyone woke up and a 4.30am surfing session allowed him to retain a graphic approach and edge to websites instead of conforming to the normal static design themes of that day.

 Damien found His edge in this market!

 Both Damien & Tania took pride in the services they were able to offer their clients.
 Word of mouth was the best way to promote themselves.
 Today their business is focused on the good old fashion quality, service and price motto.
-“If you say a job will be done at a certain time the YOUR WORD IS YOU BOND - its your problem if it isn't so you have to change adjust things to keep your word!- IT'S REALLY NOT ROCKET SCIENCE!!! “
+“If you say a job will be done at a certain time the YOUR WORD IS YOU BOND - it's really not rocket science!"

 Through the 15 years that 'CityGraph.x' operated, they went from working out of a garage to purchasing a large factory in Burleigh Heads adding a 8 colour automatic screen printing machine and staff.